lbl-srg/soep/doc-design/source/numericalMethods.rst

 The first order QSS method, QSS1, first appeared in the literature in 1998 :cite:`ZeiglerLee1998`.
 QSS1 methods have been extended to second and third order methods (QSS2, QSS3).
 On non-stiff problems, QSS3 has been shown to be significantly faster than QSS, and in some cases were faster than DASSL in Dymola :cite:`FlorosEtAl2011:1`.
 To address performance issues observed in QSS, the class of Linear Implicit QSS methods (LIQSS) have been developed for stiff systems :cite:`Kofman2006:1` :cite:`MigoniBortolottoKofmanCellier2013:1`.
-For stiff systems, the 3rd order implementation of LIQSS seems to perform best as shown in :num:`Figure #fig-liqss-migoni`, which is from :cite:`MigoniBortolottoKofmanCellier2013:1`.
+For stiff systems, the 3rd order implementation of LIQSS seems to perform best as shown in :numref:`fig-liqss-migoni`, which is from :cite:`MigoniBortolottoKofmanCellier2013:1`.

 .. _fig-liqss-migoni: